automationbroker/apb/docs/developers.md

 The full path exercises the entire production workflow of an APB, including the OpenShift Service Catalog Web UI.
 Iterating on APBs using this path may be more delay-prone since more components need to sync up before a change can be tested.

-1. _Prerequisite_ - Build the APB image, push to a registry that the Automation Broker is configured to look in
+1. Build the APB image, push to a registry that the Automation Broker is configured to search for APBs in
 1. Run `apb broker bootstrap` to notify the Automation Broker to 'bootstrap' itself to search for available APBs
 1. Run `apb broker catalog` to verify that the new APB is known to the Automation Broker
 1. Run `apb catalog relist` to notify the Service Catalog to request an updated 'catalog' of available APBs from the broker
-1. Visit the OpenShift Service Catalog to provision the APB
+1. Visit the OpenShift Service Catalog within the Web UI to provision the APB

 ### Fast Path (requires OpenShift + apb CLI tool)
 The fast path lets you test an APB on OpenShift as simply as possible.

-1. _Prerequisite_ - Build the APB image, push to a registry that the `apb` tool is configured to look in
+1. Build the APB image, push to a registry that the `apb` tool is configured to search for APBs in
 1. Run `apb bundle list --refresh` to retrieve an updated list of APBs
 1. Run `apb bundle provision <apb-name> --follow` to run the provision action for your APB and view log output